Cathy's Kitchen Prescription LLC

-Seasonal veggies, bathed in a creamy plant-based custard & wrapped in a chickpea crust makes a lovely healthy quiche.
-Easily miniaturized for bite-sized canapes.
+Seasonal vegetables, bathed in a creamy plant-based custard and wrapped in a light, crispy chickpea crust make delightful bite-sized hors d'oeuvres.

-2 golden, red or Chioggia beets, peeled, small dice
+2 golden, red or Chioggia beets, peeled, cut in a small dice

-1 medium russet or sweet potato, medium dice
+1 medium sweet potato, cut in a medium dice

 1 large crown of broccoli, cut into small florets

-Dry vermouth or veggie broth (no sodium) to deglaze sautéed onions
+Dry vermouth or salt-free vegetable broth to deglaze

 2 cups chickpea flour (besan in South Asian groceries)